ZentaChain/Zentachain/README.md

 ##### Zentalk

-Zentalk is a secured, decentralized peer-to-peer messenger dApp.
+Zentalk is a secured, decentralized peer-to-peer messenger App.
 Next to great usability, under the hood you’ll find state-of-the-art encryption, security and since it’s decental, ZentaChain guaranties full anonymity.
 All communication sent and received through Zentalk will be tunneled, pushed and dragged through a Zentamesh, a high performing MeshNet.This